kvarak/dnd/docs/_Classes/warlock.md

     You are instantly aware of any attempt by the other parties to break the terms of any contract or written agreement signed by you.
 If the contract is broken, you become aware of it.

 - #### Servants of the Citadel
-    When you deal damage to a creature with a cantrip or weapon attack, you can use your ***bonus action*** to fortify an ally that you can see within 60 feet.
+    When you deal damage to a creature with a cantrip or weapon attack, you can use your ***bonus action*** to fortify an ally that you can see within 60 ft.
 The target gains temporary hit points equal to your Intelligence modifier that lasts 1 minute.

 - #### Steadfast Companion
     *Prerequisite: Pact of the Chain feature*